 According to the American Academy of Audiology, there is no scientific evidence that ear candling pulls out debris from the ear canal.
 Scientific measurements of the ear canals before and after candling show no reduction in earwax.
 Researchers even found an increase in wax because of the wax deposited by the candles.

-In a study published in the Iranian Journal of Otorhinolaryngology, scientists noted the experience of a 33-year-old lady who came to an ear clinic because of pain inside her ear.
+In a study published in the Iranian Journal of Otorhinolaryngology, scientists noted the experience of a 33-year-old women who came to an ear clinic because of pain inside her ear.
 After doctors examined her, they found a yellowish mass in the ear canal.
 She mentioned that she had recently undergone an ear candling procedure at a massage center.
 Doctors determined the mass was formed from candlewax that had dropped into her ear.
 When they removed it, the woman’s symptoms went away.

 While there is no reliable evidence showing any benefits of ear candling, there is plenty showing its potential risks and harms.